AnamikaChopra/task-manager/README.md

 ## Notes

-- I used AI tools (Claude) to help structure some boilerplate, but I wrote and understood every line of code myself.
+- I used AI tools  to help structure some boilerplate, but I wrote and understood every line of code myself.
 - The Vite proxy (`/api` → `localhost:5000`) means no CORS issues in development.
 In production, the frontend is configured to point to the deployed backend URL via environment variable.